GMOD/jbrowse-components/products/jbrowse-cli/README.md

       custom         Either a JSON file location or inline JSON that defines a custom sequence adapter; must provide --name if using inline JSON

+  --chromSizesLocation=chromSizesLocation
+      optional chrom.sizes adapter to use with a twobit adapter, which speeds up initial load of twobit files

   --displayName=displayName
       The display name to specify for the assembly, e.g. "Homo sapiens (hg38)" while the name can be a shorter identifier like "hg38"